vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.10 release, generated as on Sat Jul 31 02:05:06 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 21.10 release, generated as on Sun Aug  1 02:11:10 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER